rizsotto/Bear/README.md

 that if you want to pass parameter to Bear, pass those _before_ the `--` sign, everything after that will be the build command.

+Please be aware that some package manager still ship our old 2.4.x release.
+In that case please omit the extra `--` sign or consult your local documentation.

 For more, read the man pages or [wiki][WIKI] of the project, which talks about limitations, known issues and platform specific usage.